Phrase Matching Options and Negative Keywords

 A network contact of mine recently described the following problem and asked what I might suggest…

 For his Adwords campaign, he chose three keywords (let’s say they were “knitted”, “jumper” and “cardigan”).
 He selected phrase matching, where the keywords or keyword phrase is enclosed in quotes and the advert gets displayed if the searcher inputs a phrase that includes the keyword.
 He had hoped that this meant the ad would appear when someone typed in “knitted jumper” or “knitted cardigan”, but what actually happened is that the ad showed up whenever someone searched on a phrase including any one of the search words.
-So although they got some clicks that were spot on, they also got clicks from people who searched for things like “babies blue lycra cardigan” or “bon jovi knitted T-shirts”, which he found annoying.
+So although they got some clicks that were spot on, they also got clicks from people who searched for things like “babies blue lycra cardigan” or “Bon Jovi knitted T-shirts”, which he found annoying.

 American Football players opposing each otherMy response was as follows…